dinosoeren/walls.dev/content/blog/becoming-richard/index.md

 date: 2023-10-26
 title: "Becoming Richard Hendricks: How I Let a Director at Google Destroy my Project"
 slug: becoming-richard
-summary: "The painful story of how I had my project and ideas stolen by a senior staff engineer at Google, a scenario I'd later see play out almost exactly in an episode of HBO's Silicon Valley."
+summary: "The painful story of how I had my project and ideas stolen by a senior staff engineer at Google, which he used to secure his promotion to director, a scenario I'd later see play out almost exactly in an episode of HBO's Silicon Valley."
 draft: false
 thumbnail: /blog/becoming-richard/images/featured-hd.jpg
 thumbnailHd: /blog/becoming-richard/images/featured-hd.jpg